allenai/tango/docs/source/examples/euler.md

 ## Running the experiment

+If you haven't already, clone the [tango repository](https://github.com/allenai/tango) and then change directories into `examples/euler`.

-Try running the experiment with:
+You can then run the experiment with:

 ```bash
 tango run euler_general.jsonnet -i complex_arithmetic -d workspace
 ```

-This will leave its results in a directory called `workspace/`.
+This will leave its results in a subdirectory of `workspace/runs/` corresponding to the name of the run.
 The output it prints should look something like this:
 ```
 Starting new run fluent-jay